Fact Sheet 38:

 An eviction may also come to light through a tenant screening “specialty” report which generally includes information from commercial data bases that compile data from “unlawful detainer” court files.

-The economic freefall that began in 2007 led to record numbers of foreclosures.
 Renters, just like homeowners, can feel the sting of foreclosure, often because they receive no notice that the property has changed ownership.
 Many states have passed laws to preserve renters' rights during the foreclosure process.
-According to the National Conference of State Legislatures (NCSL), 38 states introduced legislation in 2013 to help troubled homeowners while preserving tenant rights.
+For general information on California tenants’ rights in foreclosure, see: Foreclosure Facts for California Tenants.

 If you are a tenant living in a foreclosed property, seek help through your state or local consumer protection agency, housing counselor, or an attorney.